Skip to main content

 Master 2 - semesters 3 and 4

-• Understanding the environment of organizations contributing to territorial security: Local authority law, Public order and liberties, Security and responsibility, Territorial knowledge, Economics of security, Role-playing.
+- Understanding the environment of organizations contributing to territorial security: Local authority law, Public order and liberties, Security and responsibility, Territorial knowledge, Economics of territorial security, Role-playing in risk management, Unlikely seminar.

-• resilient territories : Territorial knowledge, Territorial data analysis, Diagnostic methods, Risk scenarios, Security economics, Capability response design, Role-playing, Dissertation
+- Managing public policies to pilot resilient territories: Territorial knowledge, Territorial data analysis, Diagnostic methods, Risk scenario, Territorial security economics, Capability response design, Risk management role-playing, Dissertation

-• Managing in organizations by implementing protection and prevention measures: Security and responsibility, Feedback, Intelligence and cybersecurity, Role-playing games
+- Manage organizations by implementing protection and prevention measures: Security and liability, Feedback, Intelligence and cybersecurity, Risk management role-playing games

-• Develop your career path and your commitment to society by promoting your expertise within a professional network: Role-playing games, Dissertation
+- Develop your career path and your commitment to society by promoting your expertise within a professional network: Risk management role-playing games, Dissertation

 • Further studies and career opportunities